 You will need the following materials to do the work of the course.
 The required textbook is available from the College’s textbook supplier, MBS Direct.

-Marketing Management is a two-credit, five-week online course, consisting of five (5) modules.
+Marketing Management is a three-credit online course, consisting of eight (8) modules.
 Modules include an overview (“Food for Thought”), topics, learning objectives, study materials, and activities.
 Module titles are listed below.

 For your formal work in the course, you are required to participate in three (3) graded discussion forums and in two (2) synchronous events as well as to complete two (2) written assignments.
-You are also required to complete all steps of the final project,
+You are also required to complete a final project.

 This course requires you to participate in three (3) graded discussion forums.
 Discussion Board assignments allow interaction with the class.
 Since discussions are interactive, these activities enable intellectual exchange with one’s peers.
 The ability to collaborate successfully with colleagues is an ongoing requirement of managerial communications.

-There are also three ungraded but required forums: an introduction forum in module 1,a peer evaluation activity in module 2, and a concluding forum in module 5.
-These are not graded, but they are required.
+There are also two ungraded but required forums: an introduction forum in module 1 and a peer evaluation activity in module 4.

 The Discussion Board area of the course includes several other forums as well: